What It's Like to Work The Spotify Way

 Guild CR 1024x426

-“A 'guild' is more organic and wide-reaching community of interest, a group of people that want to share knowledge, tools, code, and practices.
-There are the work related guilds like the Java guild, C++ guild or Android guild.
-But also hobby related guilds like the craft-brewery guild and photography guild.
+“A 'guild' is a more organic and wide-reaching community of interest, a group of people that want to share knowledge, tools, code, and practices.
+There are work-related guilds like the Java guild, C++ guild, or Android guild.
+But also hobby-related guilds like the craft brewery guild and photography guild.

 No managers?!

-There is the common misconception that Spotify doesn't have managers.
+There is a common misconception that Spotify doesn't have managers.
 This is wrong, there are managers in the shape of the line managers that look after people with the same skill set across different squads.
-However, next to their task as line managers they are often part-time developers as well, contributing actively to a squad.
-To us this feels like a huge benefit since in this way your 'manager' is doing the same job as yourself and therefore fully understands your day to day work.
+However, next to their task as line managers, they are often part-time developers as well, contributing actively to a squad.
+To us this feels like a huge benefit since in this way your 'manager' is doing the same job as you and therefore fully understands your day-to-day work.

 All of the above suggests there is a huge difference in the way of working at Spotify from traditional employers.
 As Johan Sellgren (HR Business Partner) puts it: "We provide our people with lots of responsibilities and trust.
 It's okay and safe to fail, but you have to learn from it.
 If you make the same mistake twice, that might be a potential sign that you're not developing yourself enough.
 The growth mind-set needs to come from the employees themselves, as in the end we all need to get things done".